-Earnest Money is a deposit that a buyer pays to show the seller they’re serious about their offer.
-It is a simply a sum of money showing the buyer’s “good faith” in a transaction.
-Both the buyer and the seller want to make sure the deal goes through, and an Earnest Money deposit helps give the deal solid footing.
+You’ve found the perfect home and are ready to make an offer.
+There’s a surefire way to let the seller know you mean business — make sure you include an earnest money deposit.
+This is one of the many terms you will encounter in a real estate transaction – and an important one too!
+So what is it exactly?
+Earnest money is a deposit that a buyer pays to show the seller they’re serious about their offer.
+It is simply a sum of money showing the buyer’s “good faith” in a transaction.
+Both the buyer and the seller want to make sure the deal goes through.
+An earnest money deposit helps give the deal solid footing.

-Is Earnest Money a legal requirement to buy a home?
+Is earnest money a legal requirement to buy a home?

-How much Earnest Money do you need?
+How much earnest money do you need?

-Is Earnest Money ever nonrefundable?
+Is earnest money ever nonrefundable?